Normal school: Mexico

-Panama
+Panama, Colombia and Paraguay

-In Panama, the Escuela Normal Juan Demóstenes Arosemena was founded in Santiago de Veraguas, Panama in 1938.
+In Panama, the Escuela Normal Juan Demóstenes Arosemena was founded in Santiago de Veraguas, Panama, in 1938.
 In Colombia, normal schools were primarily associated with women's religious schools although in modern times have admitted men, thus forming escuelas normales mixtas (mixed normal schools).
 In Paraguay, they are known as Instituto de Formación Docente.

 United States

-In the United States, the former normal schools that survive in the 21st century have become colleges, usually requiring a high school diploma for entrance.
-Before the American Civil War public schools were elementary schools, and a normal school provided high school-level instruction as part of preparation for teaching the elementary grades.
+In the United States, "normal school" is a largely historical institution, which no longer exist.
+The former normal schools that survive in the 21st century have become colleges, usually requiring a high school diploma for entrance.
+Before the American Civil War public schools were elementary schools, and a normal school provided high school-level instruction as part of preparation for teaching the elementary common schools.
 Many American universities began as normal schools.